CTO at the Innovation Hub for Daimler Fleetboard.

 On the development side my main interest areas are:

-- Serverless microservices in Azure and AWS with .NET Core, Node.js, Serverless.js, Python, Go, Scala.
-Kubernetes or Service Fabric-based.
+- Serverless (and more traditional Dockerised) microservices in Azure and AWS with .NET Core, Node.js, Serverless.js, Python, Go, Scala.
+Love Kubernetes.

 - Modern and progressive webapps with TypeScript, Angular, React, Vue, 3D.js, GraphQL.